 Long term placements run for 12 months and start every October.
-Volunteers can choose from a range of placements in which their project will focus in: Admin x 1 (for UK participants only), Primate Care x3 (UK and non-UK participants), Education x1 (only UK participants) and Site and Sustainability x 1 (only non-UK participants)
+Volunteers can choose from a range of placements in which their project will focus in: Primate Care x4 (3 UK and 1 non-UK participants) , Education and Fundraising x1 (UK participants) and Site and Sustainability x 1 (only non-UK participants)

-You can only submit a long term application in the months between July-August.
+You can only submit a long term application in June; we hope to find all volunteers by the end of the month.